Shillong Accord of 1975

-The Shillong Accord of 1975 was an agreement signed between the Government of India, also referred to as the Federal government, or Union government, or Central government of India, and Nagaland's underground government, also referred to as the Naga Federal government, or Naga guerillas, or Naga rebels, to accept the supremacy of Constitution of India without condition, surrender their arms and renounce their demand for the secession of Nagaland from India.
+The Shillong Accord of 1975 was an agreement signed between the Government of India and representatives of Nagaland's underground organisations.

+The terms to which the underground organisations agreed included: acceptance of the supremacy of Constitution of India without condition, surrendering of their arms, and a renouncing of their previous demand for the secession of Nagaland from India.

-This historic agreement was signed at Shillong, Meghalaya, on 11 November 1975; thus, the name Shillong Accord of 1975.
+The agreement was signed at Shillong, Meghalaya, on 11 November 1975.